nicocalu/directus-aggregator/README.md

 Directus outputs JSON by default.
 To support Calendar apps, we wrote a custom Node.js endpoint.
 - **Code Location:** `extensions/endpoints/ical/index.js`
 - **iCal Feed URL:** `http://localhost:8055/ical`

-*If you modify extension code, you must restart the container to see changes: `docker compose restart directus`*
+*Note: If your extensions have external dependencies, make sure to run `npm install` inside the extension folder.
+If you modify extension code, you must restart the container to see changes: `docker compose restart directus`*

 ### 3. Ingestors (Push Architecture)
 Ingestors should be written in the folder `ingestors/`